SAP/spartacus-docs/_pages/dev/event-service.md

 {% include docs/feature_version.html content=version_note %}

-Parent events, also called umbrella events, allow you to group similar events under one common event.
+Parent events allow you to group similar events under one common event.
 The parent event can be an abstract class or a regular class.
 By subscribing to the parent event, you get emissions from all of the child events that inherit it.

 For example, `PageEvent` from `@spartacus/storefrontlib` is a parent event, and all of the child page events, such as `HomePageEvent`, `CartPageEvent`, and `ProductDetailsPageEvent`, inherit from this parent.
 If you subscribe to `PageEvent`, you will get emissions from all of the child page events that inherit from `PageEvent`.
 The following is an example: